Stavrosch/Asteroid-Detection/DATA_PREPARATION.md

 - `GUIs/Utilities/astorb.dat`
 - `GUIs/de421.bsp`

-## Generating `mpcorb_df.pkl`

 1. **Download the MPCORB catalogue**

    Visit the [Minor Planet Center MPCORB page](https://minorplanetcenter.net/iau/MPCORB.html) and download the latest `MPCORB.DAT.gz` file.
-After downloading, decompress it so that you have `MPCORB.DAT` on disk.

 2. **Convert to a DataFrame**

    Use the `skyfield` utilities to parse the file and save the result as a pickle: